NoComplyDev/CRTAP/README.md

 - **Piracy is NOT the purpose of this archive.** I do not endorse the viewing of Beacon-exclusive content without having an active subscription.
 Any such media is included ONLY because the project would be worthless as an archive without it.

 - This is NOT an exhaustive archive of everything ever released under the Critical Role umbrella, nor will it ever be.
-It is primarily focused on tabletop gameplay/content directly related to tabletop gameplay, taking primary guidance on what to include from the episode list available here: https://criticalrole.fandom.com/wiki/List_of_episodes.
+It is primarily focused on tabletop gameplay/content directly related to tabletop gameplay, taking primary guidance on what to include from the episode list available here: [List of episodes | Critical Role Wiki | Fandom](https://criticalrole.fandom.com/wiki/List_of_episodes).
 See the rest of this readme for more information.

 ## Included Media